 The car rental requirements of most of the Grand Turk rental companies is quite relaxed compared to what’s common in the United States and other destinations.

 Drivers must have a valid driver’s license.
 Minimum rental age for cars and jeeps is usually 21, a few businesses accept a minimum age of 18.
 The minimum rental age for scooters and golf carts is commonly 18.

 A 50% percent deposit may be required by some rental agencies, but cash is typically accepted for the balance when picking up the rental in person.

 The island of Grand Turk is a safe and easy destination to explore by car.
-You can’t get lost, there are no dangerous parts of the island, and navigation is quite liner.
+You can’t get lost, there are no dangerous parts of the island, and navigation is quite linear.
 Many of the island’s roads are paved, especially to the main sights and destinations.